 We already know how to give your emails a clear structure.
 Now, it’s time to take a look at popular email openings and find the ones that are the most appropriate in a business context.
 Feel free to choose the ones that match your personality and writing style.
 It’s always a great idea to find a balance between sounding professional and being yourself.

-Let’s dive in and learn more about the most popular email greetings.
+Let’s dive in and learn more about how to start an email and the most popular email greetings.

 We all want to seem professional and competent.
 However, professionalism doesn’t mean only using formal language.
-The most standard way to start an email is, of course, to use the name of the person you’re addressing your email to.
+The most standard way to start a professional email is, of course, to use the appropriate greeting and the name of the person you’re addressing your email to.

 Dear Mark, (…)